 Our net cash flows provided by operating activities are primarily used to fund network investments to accommodate customer growth and the further deployment of our advanced products and services, as well as scheduled repayments of our external financing and contributions to MCC.
-We expect that cash generated by us, and available to us, will meet our anticipated capital and liquidity needs for the foreseeable future, including scheduled term loan maturities during the remainder of 2011 in the aggregate amount of \$9.0 million and in each of the years ending December 31, 2012 through December 31, 2014 in the aggregate amount of \$12.0 million.
-As of March 31, 2011, our sources of liquidity included \$8.6 million of cash on hand and \$205.3 million of unused and available lines under our revolving credit facility.
+Our liquidity needs in the foreseeable future include, as of June 30, 2011, scheduled term loan amortization of \$6.0 million during the remainder of 2011 and \$12.0 million in each of the years ending December 31, 2012 through December 31, 2014, and \$87.4 million of outstanding loans under our revolving credit facility, which expires December 31, 2014.
+As of June 30, 2011, our sources of liquidity included \$8.6 million of cash on hand and \$207.4 million of unused and available lines under our revolving credit facility.
+We believe that cash generated by us, and available to us through our borrowing capacity under the revolving credit facility, will meet our anticipated capital and liquidity needs for the foreseeable future.